xshellz/xinfo/README.md

 # xinfo
 Official xShellz IRC Bot (xinfo) written in bash which interacts with PHP.
+Extremely lightweight irc bot.
 You just simply type ./bircbot and bot will start.

 Bash script is written by bolt
 PHP script is written by StephenS

 Mods are added with extension .bmod